PrincetonUniversity/prga/docs/intro.rst

     # 7. launch the flow
     flow.run()

     # For real FPGAs, users may want to stop here and start the ASIC flow.
-In
-    # this case, the ArchitectureContext can be serialized and dumped onto disk
+In this case, the ArchitectureContext can
+    # be serialized and dumped onto disk using Python's pickle module, then deserialized and resumed
-    # using Python's pickle module.
-After ASIC flow, the pickled file can be
-    # unpickled, and the building flow can be resumed by creating a new Flow.
-    #
-    #   ctx.pickle(f = open("arch.pickled", 'w'))
-    #   ctx = ArchitectureContext.unpickle(f = open("archdef.pickled"))

-    # 8. RandomTimingEngine: generate random fake timing values for the FPGA
-    flow.add_pass(RandomTimingEngine(max = (100e-12, 250e-12)))

-    # 9. VPRArchdefGenerator, VPRRRGraphGenerator: generates VPR input files
+    # 9. VPRXMLGenerator: generates VPR input files
-    flow.add_pass(VPRArchdefGenerator())
-    flow.add_pass(VPRRRGraphGenerator(switches = [100e-12, 150e-12, 200e-12]))
+    flow.add_pass(VPRXMLGenerator())

-    # 10. BitchainConfigProtoSerializer: generate a database of the
+    # 10. BitchainConfigProtoSerializer: generate a database of the configuration circuitry that will be used by the
-    #   configuration circuitry that will be used by the bitgen
+    #   bitgen
     flow.add_pass(BitchainConfigProtoSerializer())

     # 11. launch the flow
     flow.run()

+The ``ArchitectureContext`` can be serialized and stored by calling ``ctx.pickle``, and deserialized later by calling ``ArchitectureContext.unpickle()``.

 PRGA Tool Chain
 ---------------